fast-programmer/close-my-first-issue/README.md

 # Close My First Issue

-Don't feel confident using GitHub in a team (yet)?
+Want to feel confident using GitHub in a team?

-Practice the open source contribution workflow by closing your very first issue, step by step 💪.
+Practice the workflow, step by step with community support!

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />